ycpcs/cs201-spring2020/lectures/lecture18.md

 }
 {% endhighlight %}

-An implementation based on LinkedList would be very similar, except that we'd push to and pop from the beginning (head) of the list, since that's guaranteed to be efficient for both singly- and doubly-linked lists.
+An implementation based on LinkedList would be very similar, except that we'd push to and pop from the beginning (head) of the list, since that's guaranteed to be efficient.

 Queues
 ------